-The National Problem Gambling Clinic treats people living in England and Wales aged 13 and over who are experiencing gambling harms.
+The National Problem Gambling Clinic treats people living in England aged 13 and over who are experiencing gambling harms.
 The team assesses the needs of gamblers as well as those of their partners and family members.

 The National Problem Gambling Clinic has also served an essential function since its inception in the training of a range of mental health professionals in the treatment of problem gambling.
 Since opening, over 100 psychology and psychiatry professionals have worked in the clinic, going on to work in other mental health arenas taking the knowledge and awareness of the problem and treatment options with them.
 The clinic has also provided a regular contribution to the research literature on problem gambling and treatment in international publications.
 We offer the following services for gamblers and affected others:

 - Individual psychological support using tried methods and techniques

 - Medication for problem gambling